 If you want to add some mix-ins to this banana bread recipe, this is the place in the process when you would do that.
 You can add up to 1 cup of the following:

-Let the banana bread cool in the loaf pan on a wire rack for at least 15 minutes.
-This will ensure that the loaf doesn't tear or come apart when it's removed.
+Let the banana bread cool in the loaf pan on a wire rack for at least 1 hour and up to overnight.

 To remove the banana bread from the pan, take a knife or a thin spatula and gently separate the bread from the sides of the loaf pan.
 Shake the pan to see if you have released the sides.